CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 Now let's say that you want to see all of the customers who have the surname O'Connor or Trump.

-The way we've learned so far:
+The way we've learned so far (note the quotation marks):

 ```sql
 select * from customers where surname = "O'Connor" or surname = 'Trump'